 5. Engagement grows with the student

-As students grow older, educators adapt materials, teaching strategies, and curriculum that challenges students to continue their growth and development.
-The same can be said for family engagement strategies – parents of younger children need different activities than those of pre-teen or teenagers.
+As students grow older and more learned, teachers adapt materials, teaching methods, and curriculum to meet their needs, challenging students to continue their growth and development.
+The same can be said for engaging families – parents of younger children need different activities and connection opportunities from those of pre-teen or teenagers.

-Oftentimes, family engagement programs concentrate on the families of younger grade students, and understandably so.
+Oftentimes family engagement efforts concentrate on the families of younger grade students, and understandably so.
 Students experience a huge number of foundational developmental milestones from birth to age 5.

-Yet these students continue to develop and grow into their middle and high school years.
-As they get older, students need continued support and engagement from their families to nurture academic achievement and social-emotional wellbeing.
+But these students continue to develop and grow into their middle and high school years.
+And even as they get older, students need continued engagement from their families to nurture academic achievement and social-emotional well-being.

 To reinforce a positive learning environment for these growing students, family engagement programs can adapt to the unique needs of middle school and high school families.